Pastoral pipes: Chanter

 The Pastoral chanter is used to play the melody and is similar to later flat set union pipe chanters in tone.
-It has eight finger holes giving middle C, D, E, F♯, G, A, B,C or C♯, D' using open fingering in the first register.
+It has eight finger holes giving middle C, D, E, F♯, G, A, B, C or C♯, D' using open fingering in the first register.
 Most of the accidentals can be obtained by cross-fingering and a second register is available by increasing the bag pressure.
 With a suitable reed, a few third-octave notes can also be played.
 Later sets included fully chromatic chanters using as many as seven keys.
 The chanter uses a complex double-bladed reed, similar to that of the oboe or bassoon.
 This must be crafted so that it can play two full octaves accurately, without the fine tuning allowed by the use of a player's lips; only bag pressure and fingering can be used to maintain the correct pitch of each note.

 Removal of the footjoint

 The Pastoral pipes gradually evolved into the union pipes as baroque musical tastes favoured a more expressive type of instrument.
-The foot joint may have fallen out of use as early as the 1746–1770s as oboists of the period, who usually played pastoral pipes, would frequently removed or invert the foot joint in order to remove the low C# foot joint to play the chanter upon the knee.
+The foot joint may have fallen out of use as early as the 1746–1770s as oboists of the period, who usually played pastoral pipes, would frequently remove or invert the foot joint in order to remove the low C# foot joint to play the chanter upon the knee.
 The fall from grace of the open chanter was slow to take effect as pastoral pipes with removable foot joints were still being made till the 1850s and played until after the First World War.
 In time the instrument would be tuned for performance on the knee rather than off it, and the foot joint remnant today is the tenon cut around the foot of the modern uilleann chanter.